prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 <iframe width="100%" height="450" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/70927998&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-Once you have the pattern solid you can move on the Impossible Round about.
-Matter of a second article.
-The most important and difficult aspect here is be clear about what's cross and what's straight.
-There are some intricacies about starting, permutations and a peculiar role swapping irregularity - but we hope to cover these in a follow up post.
+Once you have the pattern solid you can move on to the Impossible Roundabout, matter of a second article.
+As an outlook we can already outline the most important and difficult aspect, which is to be clear about what is cross and what is straight.
+There are some intricacies about starting, permutations and a peculiar role swapping irregularity - but we will cover these in a follow up post.
 ## Observations, Discussion
 - _Point out that it is, at first, surprisingly hard to juggle the overlay, even though on masters both partial patterns_
 - Yes, the passer cannot ignore the manipulator, but that is true for most takeouts ("pelf")
 - _Once you by pass the your thinking machinery, its actually not that hard, you become part of a clock work, which is what the whole takeout business is about_
 - _Two step approach: (1) creating overlay prechacs, (2) dealing with runaround pecularities_

-What we find most remarkable about this set of patterns is how hard it is to get ones head around the overlay job (passer _A_).
-Even though in both examples all the bilateral passing part are fairly easy, it takes quite some time manage both patterns at once.
+What we find most remarkable about this set of patterns is how hard it is to get ones head around the overlay role (passer _A_).
+Even though in both examples all the bilateral passing parts are fairly easy, it takes quite some time to manage both patterns at once.
 Naturally, this applies especially to odd period patterns, where you have to memorize once for the first half and another time when you switch hands.

-However, and this is true for many takeouts and (mini) Prechac patterns - once you master the timing around the difficult throws like 4s __and__ you don't have to think actively any more, you can get the pattern solid relatively quickly.
-Then, you enter the "clock work" state of mind.
-This mode of juggling where every one is a cog, making the pattern tick, accounts for a significant amount of the attraction of takeouts.
+However, and this is true for many takeouts and (mini) Prechac patterns - once you master the timing around the difficult throws like the 4s __and__ you don't have to think actively any more, you can get the pattern solid relatively quickly.
+And doing the pattern solidly then suddenly feels like being part of a clock work on the one hand and watching it in admiration at the same time on the other which is probably what accounts for a significant amount of the attraction of takeout patterns.

 The second observation worth noting is that the passers are aware of the manipulation, much in contrast to conventional takeouts where the manipulation is supposed to be transparent to the passers.
 In our view this is not problematic, since in reality the passers are always aware of the manipulation - an intercepted self has even be called "pelf" to indicate that it feels actually like a **p**ass.
-In contrast, our approach explicitly spells out the interaction between manipulator and passer, rather than assuming that is transparent to latter.
+In contrast, our approach explicitly spells out the interaction between manipulator and passer, rather than assuming that it is transparent to the latter.

 ## Future Work
 - _Describe the run around part of Mission Impossible in more detail (transition, starts, permutations)_